2024-25 Undergraduate Timetable

 Antirequisite(s): Philosophy 1000E, Philosophy 1200.

-Online Course Outline
+Online *Final Exam will be in person Course Outline

 2000- Level Courses

-Philosophy 2020: Basic Logic
+Philosophy 2020: Basic Logic (Online)

 This is an introductory course in formal logic, which may be used to satisfy the logic requirement for the HSP module in Philosophy.
 The focus of the course is on Modern Symbolic Logic.
 The first term focuses solely on propositional or sentential logic; the second term is dedicated to first-order predicate logic.
 A system of natural deduction is introduced for proving statements and assessing natural language arguments.
 A formal language is introduced along with techniques for translating between this formal system and natural language.
 Truth tables are used to test for truth-functional properties.
 A more efficient system of truth trees is then introduced to test for these properties.
 Time permitting the course will conclude with a brief introduction to modal and other alternative logics.